SURYA ADVISORY

 Within our focus areas we do the following:

-- Design and implement sustainable and human rights ‘do no harm’ based due diligence at early project design stage and cocreate future proof compliance and corporate governance strategies
+• Design and implement sustainable and human rights ‘do no harm’ based due diligence at early project design stage and co-create compliance and corporate governance strategies

 ESG, LOCAL COMMUNITIES AND INDIGENOUS PEOPLE